surpher/PactSwiftMockServer/Resources/libpact_mock_server.md

 ## 🚨🚨🚨 --- WARNING --- 🚨🚨🚨

-Make sure there is a `libpact_mock_server.a` file in each of the subdirectories!
+Make sure there is a `libpact_ffi.a` file in each of the subdirectories!
 Each of the binaries should contain the slices for required architectures.

+If you're missing any when trying to build/run/test from source, see `./Support/build_rust_dependencies` script.

 The folder structure **MUST** be as follows (case sensitive!):
 |- Resources